DrummerHead/react-flow-diagram/README.md

 };
 ```

 The `component` attribute holds a reference to a [React Component](https://reactjs.org/docs/react-component.html) that will be provided `DiagComponentProps` props.
-The creation of your custom components is covered in {{TODO: Link to create custom entitiy components section}}
+The creation of your custom components is covered in [Creating our own Entities](#creating-our-own-entities)

 ```JavaScript
 type DiagComponentProps = {